 Employer-Sponsored Dependent Care Flexible Spending Account

-Not only can the funds be used for child care, but it can also be applied to summer camps, before or after school programs, and even adult care if your family is taking care of someone that needs physical attention.
-Check with your company's human resources department to see if your employer offers these benefits.
+Not only can the funds be used for child care, but they can also be applied to summer camps, before or after-school programs, and even adult care if your family is taking care of someone who needs physical attention.
+Check with your company’s human resources department to see if your employer offers these benefits.

 Other Employer Resources

-Some companies cover a portion or all of their employee's child care costs as part of their employee's fringe benefits package.
-Some employers maintain affiliate relationships with child care providers or children's activities programs.
-There are also on-site or near-site day care or schooling facilities established by some employers, which are aimed at shortening employees' commute time and allowing them to concentrate fully on their work.
-Contact your human resources team if your employer offer such resources.
+Some companies cover a portion or all of their employee’s childcare costs as part of their employee’s fringe benefits package.
+Some employers maintain affiliate relationships with childcare providers or children’s activities programs.
+There are also on-site or near-site daycare or schooling facilities established by some employers, which are aimed at shortening employees’ commute time and allowing them to concentrate fully on their work.
+Contact your human resources team if your employer offers such resources.

 Post-Secondary Child Care Grant Programs

-The U.S. Department of Education runs a "Child Care Access Means Parents in School Program" to support low-income parents going back to college through campus-based child care services.
-There is also child care grant fund for eligible families, which can be used for your children's before and after school services.
+The U.S. Department of Education runs a “Child Care Access Means Parents in School Program” to support low-income parents going back to college through campus-based childcare services.
+There is also a child care grant fund for eligible families, which can be used for your children’s before and after school services.

-If you are a full-time student, with a child under the age of 15, or if they are under 17 but has special education needs, you may be eligible to apply for student finance based on your household income.
-Refer to Child care Access Means Parents in School Pr0gram for more details including the way to enroll.
+If you are a full-time student, with a child under the age of 15, or if they are under 17 but have special education needs, you may be eligible to apply for student finance based on your household income.
+Refer to Child Care Access Means Parents in School Program for more details including the way to enroll.

 Some colleges and universities offer child care on campus.
 These programs may offer special discounts to students, faculty, and staff.